Fatumayattani/SaviChat_GeminiAPI/README.md

 ## Our Mission

 SaviChat is committed to making reliable health information accessible to everyone.
 We combine advanced AI technology with trusted medical resources to provide accurate, up-to-date health information and guidance.

+---

+## How We Help

+Our AI-powered chat system provides instant responses to your health queries, helping you understand symptoms, learn about conditions, and make informed decisions about your health.
+Remember, we're here to provide information, not to replace professional medical advice.